insightsengineering/tlg-catalog/book/README.md

 ![chunk code copy](assets/img/chunk-code-copy.gif)

-For running the code in your environment, you might want to check reproduciblity information which allows you to install the required packages and run the code.
+The Reproducibility tab contains session information and allows one to install the packages required to properly run the code.

 ![download lockfile](assets/img/article-lock-download.gif)